bltzr/ofxOscQuery/README.md

 Several Servers can be set up in the same ofApp by attaching them to several *ofParameterGroup*s (see **example-twoServers**).
 As mentioned in the Roadmap below, another option will soon be added (without breaking the current usage) for managing this better: by using one pool object for holding several servers.
 Stay tuned!

+## Installation

+1. Download the latest .zip from the [releases](https://github.com/bltzr/ofxOscQuery/releases).
+2. Unzip and move the directory to the openFrameworks addon directory.

 ## OSCQuery Clients

 Several client examples are provided in the **example-singleServer** folder: for pure-data, Max, and with a simple html example.